pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Drawbacks of Imperative/non Reactive Approach for handling streams

-Imperative programming is difficult to support modern use cases due to below drawbacks:
+Imperative programming is difficult due to below drawbacks:

 - Sharing data/state and its ownership
 - Copying data/state locally